DTX may refer to any of the following:

 1. In telecommunications, DTX, which is short for discontinuous transmission, is a method used to increase the overall efficiency of two-way wireless voice communication.
 It works by momentarily muting, or cutting power to a mobile phone or portable wireless telephone where voice input is not detected.

 2. In computing, DTX is a form factor for motherboards.
-It is a variation of the ATX form factor that was originally developed by AMD in January 2007, designed for smaller computers like home theater PCs (media center computers).
+It is a variation of the ATX (advanced technology extended) form factor that was originally developed by AMD in January 2007, designed for smaller computers like home theater PCs (media center computers).

 With physical dimensions of 8.0-inches by 9.6-inches, a DTX motherboard allowed for two expansion slots.
 A somewhat smaller version was also developed, called the Mini-DTX, having dimensions of 8.0-inches by 6.7-inches.